 In most situations, pesticides are not needed to get rid of moths and are discouraged.
 Moths infest highly sensitive areas – areas near food and clothing.
 However, severe infestations require bold actions.
 Insecticidal dusts such as Borid Boric Acid Dust or PyGanic 1% Pyrethrin Dust can safely be used for cracks, crevices, inside trim, wall voids, carpeting edges – anywhere moths, larvae, and eggs might hide.
 An aerosol spray like D-Force HPX will work just as well in those areas.
 For longer lasting moth control in dressers, wardrobes, closets, and under furniture, microencapsulated products like Demand CS (Lambda-cyhalothrin 9.7%) are often recommended.

 Use natural moth repellents, not mothballs.
 Traditional mothballs, which either contain naphthalene or PDB (paradichlorobenzene), are toxic to both moth and man alike.
 Instead of impregnating your clothes with these nasty chemicals, try a natural repellent or fumigant.
 Cedar chips, blocks, and cedar oil sachets (fumigants) are great for long-term storage of sensitive fabrics.
 My natural repellent (also fumigant) of choice is camphor, which comes in flake, ball, or cake form.
+Amazon sells Camphor Block tablets specifically for this type of pest.
 For pantry moths, try placing cloves, eucalyptus, bay leaves, or dried lemon peels near pantry foods.

 Use food-grade diatomaceous earth.
 This stuff is a great non-toxic, kid-and-pet friendly alternative to insecticides.
 Because it’s food grade, it can safely be used around clothes and food.
 Sprinkle an extra-fine layer of this stuff around infested areas and inside cracks and crevices.
 To you it will feel like talcum powder, but to moths and larvae, it is jagged glass.
 They move over it, start leaking, despair, and die.